- What personal data we collect from you when you use our website, apps, visit our stations, contact us or use our services, or WiFi;

 - Ask to see the information we hold

 - Ask us to change information you think is wrong

 - Ask us to remove information when it’s not needed anymore

 - Ask us to only use your information in certain ways

 - Tell us you don’t want your information to be processed

 Sometimes it might be appropriate for the person who looks after you to ask us for this information.

-If you’re worried about how we get and use your information, you can contact our Data Protection Manager at email@example.com or our Group Data Protection Officer at firstname.lastname@example.org.
+If you’re worried about how we collect and use your information, you can contact our Privacy team at email@example.com or our Group Data Protection Officer at firstname.lastname@example.org.